CoreyOliver/Wave_Release/checklist.md

 [] add edit function to wave line
     [] use state to add form when selected
     [] edit the whole line?
+    [] add input to the line when state is altered
+    [x] initialized the update function in wavetable [x] prop down to waveLine
+[] update print function

+[] finish update printed put functio in controller